 Foreclosure is an awkward word in the world of homeowners.
-It represents a lot of disappointment and unhappiness with the entire process, which normally is a great source of pride and joy.
+It represents a lot of disappointment and unhappiness with the homeownership process, which normally is a great source of pride and joy.
 The last great recession left a lot of families in this position.
 Despite many having recovered their credit, there’s a notable reluctance to go back into the process of buying a home.
 Getting comfortable with the idea of a mortgage and homeownership is now a challenge for both a cautious buyer and their Realtor to tackle together.
 Here’s what to know about buying after foreclosure.

 Once Foreclosed, Twice Shy

 Homeowners who have lost their homes to foreclosure may be reluctant to re-enter the market.
 However, this is not necessarily because they are unable to.
-In a 2016 survey, CoreLogic’s Senior Economist Kristine Yao took time to look through foreclosure statistics.
+In a 2016 survey, CoreLogic’s Senior Economist Kristine Yao looked through foreclosure statistics.
 She found that more than half of the homeowners who lost their homes to foreclosure during the Great Recession were financially capable of buying again.
 However, of that number, less than half had gotten back into a home of their own.
 Since then, much has changed in the real estate market.
 For those potential buyers that still haven’t jumped back into homeownership, now is a great time to dive back in.
 Prices are high, but mortgage rates are still very low.
 This is an opportunity to buy more house for a lower price.

-Mortgage rates are in a good spot for people who need an easy entrance back into the housing market.
+Mortgage rates are in a good spot for people who need easy entry back into the housing market.
 They are no longer at historic lows like they were last year, but they are still quite low.
 Keep in mind that rates are expected to go back up, so waiting is probably not in your best interest.
-Even with their previous experiences, homeowners who have been foreclosed on can take advantage of this time to get the house they want and reignite their pride in buying a house.
+Even with their previous experiences, homeowners who have been foreclosed on can take advantage of this time to get the house they want and reignite their pride in homeownership.

-- Get preapproved!
-This will take a lot of the anxiety out of the loan process, and will let you know right off the bat if its time to move forward with buying a house.
-This is the bandaid being ripped off, and once its done you can move forward with confidence.
+Preapproval will take a lot of the anxiety out of the loan process.
+Additionally, it will let you know right off the bat if it’s time to move forward with buying a house.
+This is the bandaid being ripped off, and once it’s done you can move forward with confidence.

 Many of the loans that ended in foreclosure in the past did not require a down payment.
-So being prepared to make a down payment is a good thing to be prepared for to avoid any disappointment if you did find a house you wanted to pursue.
+So being prepared to make a down payment is a good way to avoid any disappointment if you did find a house you wanted to pursue.

 Watch for errors on your credit report and be willing to dispute them.
 Try to keep your credit cards clean and paid from month to month.
 Find more tips on improving your credit HERE!